 Free admittance in the Netherlands for Canadian citizens

 People from Canada benefit from numerous advantages that come with the Canadian passport.
 One of these is related to the free entrance in numerous countries worldwide, without having to apply for a particular visa and wait for a stamp to be placed on the passport.
 This is also available for all individuals interested in entering the Netherlands as Canadian citizens, no matter the purpose of the visit, business or tourism.
 A citizen from Canada can stay in the Netherlands for 90 days and for 180 days in other Schengen states.
 It is good to know that working and studying in the Netherlands come with different requirements and one of them is related to the Dutch residence permit one should obtain when settling in the country.
-Our immigration lawyer in Netherlands will provide you with assistance and complete details about the legal forms you should consider when immigrating in the Netherlands.
+Our immigration lawyer in Netherlands will provide you with assistance and complete details about the legal forms you should consider in order to immigrate to the Netherlands from Canada.

 Ways in which a Canadian can move to the Netherlands